CraftAcademyLabs/ca_course/week7/cooper_client_react/10_the_cooper_client_in_react.md

 **_Remember to commit often_**

 The `create-react-app` scaffolds a lot of code for us.
 We don't need parts of it.
-Let's start with cleaning up `App.js` file that contains the App component.
+Let's start with cleaning up `App.js` file that contains the App component, we also want to change it from a `js` file to a `jsx`one.
 When we are done, we want to add our own code to it and define the inputs and selectors that we need to make our feature test go green.

 We can safely remove/delete the following files: